 One good example of a newer technology is a plastic called highly cross-linked polyethylene, which has very low-wear properties, Dr. Piuzzi says.
 There is good reason to suspect that implants made from this material will last longer than plastics that were previously used, but only time can tell.

 Surgeons also have new tools that they think could improve the longevity of a joint replacement surgery, such as robotic surgery.
 “We’ve seen that the partial knee replacement surgeries that we’ve been doing robotically seem to be doing better than the manually performed ones,” he explains.

 That doesn’t mean that every surgery should or will be done robotically.
 But in certain cases it’s showing potential to improve outcomes for patients.

 Whether you are a candidate for a partial or total joint replacement, there are many different kinds of artificial joints, and each person’s needs and experience will be different.

 “What’s really important is to link the optimal implant with a person’s anatomy and condition,” Dr. Piuzzi says.
 “Not every implant is appropriate for every patient or every disease at every stage.”

-You’ll also want to find a surgeon that looks at your joint replacement holistically – meaning he or she assesses your individual risk factors, helps you minimize them and creates a personalized plan to put you in the best possible position for a successful and long-lasting joint replacement.
+You’ll also want to find a surgeon that looks at your joint replacement holistically – meaning they assess your individual risk factors, help you minimize them and create a personalized plan to put you in the best possible position for a successful and long-lasting joint replacement.